atdheboshnjaku/DUASoccerLeague/README.md

 ## The Challenge

-- [ ] Create a team class with properties
+- [X] Create a team class with properties
-- [ ] Generate 20 unique soccer teams similar to real teams
+- [X] Generate 20 unique soccer teams similar to real teams
-- [ ] Implement logic to ensure that each team plays every other team twice and the results of each fixture will depend on a random number range: 0...5
+- [X] Implement logic to ensure that each team plays every other team twice and the results of each fixture will depend on a random number range: 0...5
-- [ ] Based on the results, show the final league standings ordered by the team with highest accumulated points in a descending order
+- [X] Based on the results, show the final league standings ordered by the team with highest accumulated points in a descending order
+- [ ] Refactor and clean up crew